liber-dovat/wololobt/README.md

-# Wake On Lan On Bluetooth
+# Wake On Lan On Local On Bluetooth

 # Description
 Power on an offline PC using wakeonlan if any known bluetooth devices in the vecinity are powered on.